whoward/docs/markdown/reference/user-management.md

 Minutes and Usage
 -------
 Individual accounts within a team utilize the minutes from the root parent account.
 This way, all team members are able to use the same minutes pool even if they are assigned to various groups.
-Keep in mind that when the root parent account is out of minutes, sub-accounts will be unable to run tests.
+Subaccount usage allocation is tied to the master account's settings - if the main account is set to disallow tests when out of minutes, subaccounts will also be unable to run tests when the main account runs out of minutes.
+If the master account is set to run into overages once out of minutes, the subaccount will also run into overages.

+Available concurrency is shared amongst all accounts.

 Account types
 -------------